Festa Junina: Traditions

 Winners of these games are often given miscellaneous prizes, usually toys or food.

 Modern criticisms

-Today, São João festivities are extremely popular in Brazil's largest cities.
-The presence of a festival celebrating rural life in an urban setting has revealed modern stereotypes of caipiras.
-Those residing in larger cities believe rural farmers to be less educated and unable to properly socialize.
-This is often reflected in caricatures of caipiras taught to children in Brazilian schools, who are told to use incorrect grammar and act foolish during the festival.
-Anxieties over the changing meaning of the festival also reflect a growing "carnavalization" of the tradition.
+For experts, although there are many references to the Caipira people, the June festivities don't represent Caipira culture very well, and are full of stereotypes.
+In many schools, children and young people are encouraged by teachers to dress up in patched clothes, straw hats, missing teeth and moustaches, in reference to rural workers, and stereotypically associated with the Caipira people, who are treated as clumsy, inelegant and unprepared for urban life.

+Anxieties over the changing meaning of the festival also reflect a growing "carnivalization" of the tradition.
 Rather than an emphasis on religion, the festival is presented as a massive gathering for both Brazilians and tourists with large concerts in major cities.